-ARLINGTON, MA (WHDH) - Two people were rushed to the hospital Friday after a van crashed into a home in Arlington.
+ARLINGTON, MASS.
+(WHDH) - Two people were rushed to the hospital Friday after a van crashed into a home in Arlington.

 The van was parked at the top of a hill on Sunset Road as a chimney sweep arrived to do some work.
 He did not put on the emergency brake and the van started rolling down the street, crashing into the house.